-Part of the Gold Sovereign's appeal comes from its long history which reaches back to the year 1817 for the modern version of the Sovereign and even further for the historic original Sovereign.
+When you buy gold in the form of Gold Sovereigns, you buy a piece of history.
+Their history reaches back to the year 1817 for the modern version of the Sovereign and even further for the historic original Sovereign.
 The coins are minted in their current form since 1957 by Britain's renowned Royal Mint.
-The standard reverse design of the Sovereign that has appeared in most years shows St. George slaying the dragon.
-It makes the Sovereign one of the world's most recognizable coins.
+The standard reverse design of the Sovereign gold coins shows St. George slaying the dragon.
+It makes the Gold Sovereign one of the world's most recognizable coins.

 British Gold Sovereigns are sold individually and in mint tubes of 25 coins.
 The coins are legal tender in the UK (which makes them exempt from the payment of Capital Gains Tax) and their purity, weight and metal content is guaranteed by the British government.
 The Royal Mint currently produces Sovereigns in the denominations of 5 Pounds (Five Sovereign or Quintuple-Sovereign), 2 Pounds (Double-Sovereign), 1 Pound (Sovereign), 0.5 Pounds (Half-Sovereign) and 0.25 Pounds (Quarter-Sovereign).